supa-uk/2014-12-11-ugsupa/archer/make/Make.md

     include config.mk

+And, let's see that it still works:

+    rm *.dat
+    make dats

-This is an example of food programming practice:
+This is an example of good programming practice:

 * It separates code from data.
-* There is no need to edit code which reduces the risk of introducing a bug.
+* There is no need to edit the code to change its configuration which reduces the risk of introducing a bug.
 * Code that is configurable is more modular, flexible and reusable.

 What make will do